Skip to main content

 The requirement to complete such a course does not apply to persons who worked with children aged up to 3 years for at least 12 months directly before becoming a day-care provider, and who completed, not earlier than 2 years before becoming a day-care provider, a training course in first aid for children.

-Any person who meets the following three conditions can be a nanny:
+Any person who meets all of the following conditions can be a nanny:

 • is not a parent of the child to whom he/she will provide care;